KatamariJr/dwelling-of-duels-scripts/README.md

 # Tallying votes and tagging results
 1. take the `songs.csv` file from the `/tagSubmissionFormSongs` directory (create it with `make list`) and copy to the `/votingSource` directory
+2. Run the `votes_archive.py` script from the `voting` directory to archive previous month's votes.
-2. create the `votes.txt` file in the `/voting` by using `make votes` and copy to the `/votingSource` directory
+3. create the `votes.txt` file in the `/voting` directory by using `make fromScratch` and copy to the `/votingSource` directory
-3. run the tally server by using `make start` in the `/votingSource` directory
+4. run the tally server by using `make start` in the `/votingSource` directory, and visit it at `localhost:8000/static/index.html`
-4. make any changes to the songs by clicking the checkboxes. the leftmost checkbox when unchecked will ignore this vote for results.
+5. make any changes to the songs by clicking the checkboxes. the leftmost checkbox when unchecked will ignore this vote for results.
 The rightmost checkbox when checked will consider the votes to be weighted in the case of song reviews.
-5. click `Save Results`.
+6. click `Save Results`.
 This writes to the `results.json` file in the `/votingSource` directory
-6. copy and save the text content from the left page to a notepad file so we can post it later
+7. copy and save the text content from the left page to a notepad file so we can post it later
-7. copy the `results.json` file created in the last step back to `/tagSubmissionFormSongs`
+8. copy the `results.json` file created in the last step back to `/tagSubmissionFormSongs`
-8. update any incorrect tags for songs by running the server mentioned in `Tagging New Submissions` above.
+9. update any incorrect tags for songs by running the server mentioned in `Tagging New Submissions` above.
-9. run `make tagResultsWithLyrics` in `/tagSubmissionFormSongs`
+10. run `make tagResultsWithLyrics` in `/tagSubmissionFormSongs`
-10. copy all the songs from `newSongs` over to the generator's correct dodarchive directory
+11. copy all the songs from `newSongs` over to the generator's correct dodarchive directory